scottishgovernment/tradingnation.mygov.scot/pages/contact.md

 permalink: /contact/
 ---

+{:.leader}
-<p class='leader'>To contact us about A Trading Nation you can</p>
+To contact us about A Trading Nation you can

 ## Email
 <XXX@gov.scot>

 ## Phone
 Call 0300 244 1305 Monday to Friday, 9am to 4pm.

 [Find out about call charges](https://www.gov.uk/call-charges)

 ## Address
 Trade and Investment Delivery Division
 The Scottish Government
 5 Atlantic Quay
 150 Broomielaw
 Glasgow, G2 8LU

 ## Twitter